amitofsk/dandy/docs/Dandy.md

 Connect a button and a resistor between GP16 & 5V (pin 39) <br>
 Connect a resistor and LED between GP19 & GND

-Here is the link of the circuit https://datasheets.raspberrypi.com/pico/Pico-R3-A4-Pinout.pdf <br>
+Here is the [link](https://datasheets.raspberrypi.com/pico/Pico-R3-A4-Pinout.pdf) of the circuit  <br>
 ![](docPics/PiAndButton3.png)
 ##### 3.4.2.2 Installation

 **Steps**
-1. Download the latest release from https://micropython.org/download/rp2-pico/
+1. Download the latest release from [micropython](https://micropython.org/download/rp2-pico/)
 2. Hold the botton down and plug in the Rpi by using the USB cable
 3. In windows explorer should see now the Rpi Drive available
 4. In windows explorer drag the file you just downloaded to that drive